stan4dbunny/Portfolio/README.md

-Hello, my name is Erica, welcome to my portfolio!
+Hello, my name is Erica and I'm a 5th year KTH student in computer science with specialisation in computer graphics and visualisation, welcome to my portfolio!
 Here I have gathered some of the most important things I've done in computer graphics and game development.
 Take a look:)

 # Contact information
 Email: ericat@telia.com